 Venmo is a mobile app that makes peer-to-peer money transfers simple and inexpensive (or free).
 The app is mobile-only, meaning you can’t send or receive money on a desktop computer.
 You can, however, transfer money using the app via iMessage and special emojis.

-The goal of Venmo is helping consumers navigate split checks and other situations where dollars need to change hands in a world where having cash is rare.
-Sharing the cost of a cab ride with a friend, paying a colleague back for happy-hour drinks, or even sending your roommate your half of the rent, Venmo is getting used every day for these examples and more.
+The goal of Venmo is to help consumers navigate split checks and other situations where dollars need to change hands.
+Common uses for Venmo include sharing the cost of a cab ride with a friend, paying a colleague back for happy-hour drinks or even sending your roommate your half of the rent.
 If you go out to dinner with friends, one friend can pay the bill while the others Venmo their share to that person.
-It’s easy to use and better yet, there are no excuses for friends not paying you back!

 How Venmo works

-Venmo works for people who have Venmo accounts.
-You can only send or receive money with Venmo if you have an account set up.
-You also need to download the Android or iOS app.
-You can also set up Venmo with iMessage or Siri voice command.
-It’s worth noting that payments funded by a credit card incur a 3% fee.
+Venmo only lets you send or receive money if you have an account set up ahead of time.
+You need to download the Android or iOS app to get started, although you can also set up Venmo with iMessage or Siri voice command.
+It’s worth noting that payments funded through Venmo by a credit card incur a 3% fee.